- Wilderness Explorer

 Say goodbye to new found friends over breakfast before disembarking the ship.
 Transfer directly to the Juneau airport.

 Due to the nature of the exploration, the itinerary is a guideline and may change in order to maximize wildlife and natural encounters.
 Variations in itinerary and the order of days may occur.

-Airfare; snorkeling gear and wetsuits; items of a personal nature, such as alcoholic beverages and massages; optional gratuities; select optional excursions; travel insurance; port taxes and fees; fuel surcharge may apply.
+Airfare; snorkeling gear and wetsuits; items of a personal nature, such as alcoholic beverages; optional gratuities; select optional excursions; travel insurance; port taxes and fees; fuel surcharge may apply.